alijaya/Prime/README.md

 # Getting started

 Each library has it's own README which gives you more detail what they are about.

+Checkout the example project here: https://github.com/touch/Prime-examples.
-We've built a [sample TODO-list application](http://github.com/touch/Prime-Todo) to see most of our libraries in action.
+We've also built a [sample TODO-list application](http://github.com/touch/Prime-Todo) to see most of our libraries in action.

 # Contributors